-7 "Ever Since New York" Lyrics By Harry Styles That Could Be About Taylor Swift
+These "Ever Since New York" Lyrics Could Be About T. Swift

 Harry Styles proved his solo star power on this weekend's Saturday Night Live.
 The former One Direction singer will release his debut album, Sign of the Times, on May 12, and so he debuted some new tracks during Saturday's live performance.
 And while his impressive pipes and Mick Jagger-esque antics were of note, one song Styles performed caught many fans' attention for another reason.
 Since it appeared on the track list, people have wondered if Styles' "Ever Since New York" is Taylor Swift, and now that the track has been revealed, let's take a second to examine the evidence that Styles might have penned the song about one particular ex.